-Project features, which can include both design elements of the Project and standardized measures (such as BMPs) that are applied to all or most Caltrans projects, and measures included in the Standard Plans and Specifications, or as standard special provisions, are integral to the Project.
+Project features, which can include both design elements of the Project and standardized measures (such as BMPs) that are applied to all or most Caltrans projects, and measures included in Caltrans' 2018 Standard Plans and Specifications, or as standard special provisions, are integral to the Project.
 Such Project features have been considered prior to any significance determinations.
-These Project features are detailed in Chapter 3 and included in Appendix C.
+These Project features are detailed in Chapter 3 and can be reviewed in the Summary of Project Features, Avoidance, Minimization, and Mitigation Measures in Appendix C.